Reference

 L0–L7 is the architecture stack diagram convention (hardware at L0, application at L7). start_level 0–10 is the runtime registry ordering field.
 These are two separate concepts.

-Architecture → Microservices →
+Architecture → Micro services →

 CRA-ready